 - A macchiato uses whole milk.

 However, 2% fat milk or nonfat milk is an excellent choice as well.
-Lower fat milk foams up much better and holds its fluff while you keep drinking your coffee.
+Lower fat milk foams up much better and holds its fluff while you keep drinking your cup of coffee.

 All three coffees can also be made using milk alternatives.
 A few popular options are: